idptools/finches/README.md

 ==============================
 ![Finches Logo](finches_logo_v1.png)

-### Current version: 0.1.2 (beta public)
+### Current version: 0.1.3 (beta public)

 ## About
-FINCHES (First-principle Interactions via CHEmical Specificity) is a software package for computing IDR-associated chemical specificity.
-It is the accompanying implementation associated with the preprint:
+FINCHES (**F**irst-principle **I**nteractions via **CHE**mical **S**pecificity) is a software package for computing IDR-associated chemical specificity.
+The FINCHES paper was published in May 2025 [and is available here](https://www.science.org/stoken/author-tokens/ST-2641/full).

+### How to use:

+* FINCHES is available as a stand-alone Python package (described here)
+* FINCHES is available as a set of [Google colab notebooks available here](https://github.com/idptools/finches-colab)
+* FINCHES is available as a webserver at [https://www.finches-online.com/](https://www.finches-online.com/)

+### Current status of FINCHES software package
+FINCHES is currently in a public beta format, which essentially means the code works and runs, but we are actively working on refactoring and restructuring the underlying codebase to improve performance and add new features!
+As of May 2025 documentation for core FINCHES features is available at [https://finches.readthedocs.io/en/stable/](https://FINCHES.readthedocs.io/en/stable/).

+### Documentation
+FINCHES documentation for stable features is available at [https://finches.readthedocs.io/en/stable/](https://finches.readthedocs.io/en/stable/).
+We encourage you to visit this documentation and raise pull-requests on this GitHub repository if you find issues or errors with the documentation and/or would like additional features documented.

+### Usage
+Once installed (described below), the recommend use is to interact via the Frontend objects.
+Both CALVADOS and Mpipi-GG have dedicated Frontend objects which implement a number of useful user-facing functions.
+Briefly, these frontend objects can be accessed as follows

+	# import the modules
+	from finches import Mpipi_frontend, CALVADOS_frontend

+	# create new instances of the objects; note this
+	# constructor can take several parameters
+	mf = Mpipi_frontend()

+	# create an analagous CALVADOS frontend object (not use here, but
+	# the same functions are usable)
+	cf = CALVADOS_frontend()

+	ddx4_ntd = 'MGDEDWEAEINPHMSSYVPIFEKDRYSGENGDNFNRTPASSSEMDDGPSRRDHFMKSGFASGRNFGNRDAGECNKRDNTSTMGGFGVGKSFGNRGFSNSRFEDGDSSGFWRESSNDCEDNPTRNRGFSKRGGYRDGNNSEASGPYRRGGRGSFRGCRGGFGLGSPNNDLDPDECMQRTGGLFGSRRPVLSGTGNGDTSQSRSGSGSERGGYKGLNEEVITGSGKNSWKSEAEGGES'

+	# generate a homotypic intermap, note this function
+	# has a large number of parameters that can be passed
+	mf.interaction_figure(ddx4_ntd, ddx4_ntd)

+	# predict and print the homotypic epsilon for this sequence
+	print(mf.epsilon(ddx4_ntd, ddx4_ntd))

+For more detailed description on how to use [please see our documentation](https://finches.readthedocs.io/en/stable).

+### How to cite FINCHES
+The core FINCHES publication is:
+Ginell, G. M., Emenecker, R. J., Lotthammer, J. M., Keeley, A. T., Plassmeyer, S. P., Razo, N., Usher, E. T., Pelham, J. F. & Holehouse, A. S. Sequence-based prediction of intermolecular interactions driven by disordered regions.
+Science 388, eadq8381 (2025).

+However, if you use FINCHES in you work, please consider citing as follows:

+* "*... using FINCHES with the Mpipi-parameters (Mpipi-GG) [1,2,3]* "

+or

+* "*...using FINCHES with the CALVADOS parameters [1,4] "*

+**References**

-**Holehouse, A. S. Direct prediction of intermolecular interactions driven by disordered regions** Ginell, G. M., Emenecker, R. J., Lotthammer, J. M., Usher, E. T. & . bioRxiv 2024.06.03.597104 (2024). [doi:10.1101/2024.06.03.597104](http://dx.doi.org/10.1101/2024.06.03.597104) (under review)
+[1] Ginell, G. M., Emenecker, R. J., Lotthammer, J. M., Keeley, A. T., Plassmeyer, S. P., Razo, N., Usher, E. T., Pelham, J. F. & Holehouse, A. S. Sequence-based prediction of intermolecular interactions driven by disordered regions.
+Science 388, eadq8381 (2025).

-### Current status
-At this time, we recommend folks use the colab notebooks as their primary route to working with FINCHES.
-This is primarily because the are still some rough edges, various features are not fully tested, and finches lacks extensive documentation.
-This will be addressed in the coming weeks but for now our tentative recommendation is to focus on the [colab notebooks linked in the finches-colab repository](https://github.com/idptools/finches-colab).
+[2] Joseph, J. A., Reinhardt, A., Aguirre, A., Chew, P. Y., Russell, K. O., Espinosa, J. R., Garaizar, A. & Collepardo-Guevara, R. Physics-driven coarse-grained model for biomolecular phase separation with near-quantitative accuracy.
+Nat.
+Comput.
+Sci.
+1, 732–743 (2021).

+[3] Lotthammer, J. M., Ginell, G. M., Griffith, D., Emenecker, R. J. & Holehouse, A. S. Direct prediction of intrinsically disordered protein conformational properties from sequence.
+Nat.
+Methods 21, 465–476 (2024).

+[4] Tesei, G., Schulze, T. K., Crehuet, R. & Lindorff-Larsen, K. Accurate model of liquid-liquid phase behavior of intrinsically disordered proteins from optimization of single-chain properties.
+Proc.
+Natl.
+Acad.
+Sci.
+U. S. A. 118, e2111696118 (2021).

+#### Why so many citations?
+FINCHES relies on forcefield parameters developed by Joseph et al. & Lotthammer et al, and Tesei et al., as such we strongly encourage folks to cite the papers from which the original forcefields are taken as well as the FINCHES implementation.
+We note that for the Mpipi parmaters, the defaults used by FINCHES are the Mpipi-GG parameters (developed by Lotthammer et al.), hence the suggestion to cite both the Joseph et al. and the Lotthammer et al. paper.
+However if this is an issue please ensure the Joseph et al. paper is cited.

 ## Installation
-The installation below has been tested in a clean conda environment using Python 3.9; YMMV in other systems.
-This does not use anything different from our usual stack (`soursop`, `mdtraj`, `numpy`, `scipy` `cython` etc.) so *should* probably install easily into your "default" environment, although I did test on a totally clean conda environment to be safe!
+The installation below has been tested in a clean conda environment using Python 3.9+; YMMV in other systems.

+This does not use anything different from our usual stack (`soursop`, `mdtraj`, `numpy`, `scipy` `cython` etc.) so *should* probably install easily into your "default" environment.
+As of May 2025 we generally recommend Python 3.11 or 3.12 for performance reasons.

+### Dependency notes
+* **Numpy:** FINCHES will shortly require numpy 2 or higher to run, and we encourage folks to update to a version of numpy above 2.

-### Create a new conda environment (optional)
+### FINCHES in conda
 If creating a new conda environment, the following command works well (note you can run this anywhere as all the files are created in the conda envs directory):

-	conda create -n finches  python=3.9 -y
+	conda create -n finches  python=3.12 -y

 Then activate this environment

 	conda activate finches

 From here we can then install the various dependencies

-### Install dependencies with conda

 First, install `cython`, `numpy`, and `pytorch` using CONDA.